-(a) With the first permitting action for a source after July 1, 2002, the baseline emissions rate will be frozen and recalculated only if:

-(A) A better emission factor is established for the baseline period and approved by the Department;

-(B) A currently operating emissions unit that the Department formerly thought had negligible emissions, is determined to have non-de minimis emissions and needs to be added to the baseline emission rate; or

-(C) A new pollutant is added to the regulated pollutant list (e.g., PM2.5).
-For a pollutant that is newly regulated after 11/15/90, the initial netting basis is the actual emissions during any 12 consecutive month period within the 24 months immediately preceding its designation as a regulated pollutant .
-The Department may allow a prior 12 consecutive month time period to be used if it is shown to be more representative of normal source operation.
+(a) A netting basis will only be established for regulated pollutants subject to OAR 340 division 224 as specified in the definition of regulated pollutant.

+(b) The initial PM2.5 netting basis and PSEL for a source that was permitted prior to May 1, 2011 will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.

+(A) The initial netting basis is the PM2.5 fraction of the PM10 netting basis in effect on May 1, 2011.
+DEQ may increase the initial PM2.5 netting basis by up to 5 tons if necessary to avoid exceedance of the PM2.5 significant emission rate as of May 1, 2011.

+(B) Notwithstanding OAR 340-222-0041(2), the initial source specific PSEL for a source with PTE greater than or equal to the SER will be set equal to the PM2.5 fraction of the PM10 PSEL.

+(c) The initial greenhouse gas netting basis and PSEL for a source will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.

-(b) Netting basis is zero for:
+(d) Netting basis is zero for:

-(A) any source constructed after the baseline period and has not undergone New Source Review;
+(A) Any regulated pollutant emitted from a source that first obtained permits to construct and operate after the applicable baseline period for that regulated pollutant, and has not undergone New Source Review for that pollutant;

 (B) Any pollutant that has a generic PSEL in a permit;

-(C) Any source permitted as portable; and
+(C) Any source permitted as portable; or

 (D) Any source with a netting basis calculation resulting in a negative number.

-(c) If a source relocates to an adjacent site, and the time between operation at the old and new sites is less than six months, the source may retain the netting basis from the old site.
+(e) If a source relocates to an adjacent site, and the time between operation at the old and new sites is less than six months, the source may retain the netting basis from the old site.

-(d) Emission reductions required by rule, order, or permit condition affect the netting basis if the source currently has devices or emissions units that are subject to the rules, order, or permit condition.
+(f) Emission reductions required by rule, order, or permit condition affect the netting basis if the source currently has devices or emissions units that are subject to the rules, order, or permit condition.
 The baseline emission rate is not affected.
+The netting basis reduction will be effective on the effective date of the rule, order, or permit condition requiring the reduction.
+The PSEL reduction will be effective on the compliance date of the rule, order, or permit condition.

+(g) For permits issued after May 1, 2011 under New Source Review regulations in OAR 340 division 224, and where the netting basis initially equaled the potential to emit for a new or modified source, the netting basis will be reduced in accordance with the definition of actual emissions.
+Notwithstanding OAR 340-222-0041(2), this adjustment does not require a reduction in the PSEL.

+(h) Emission reductions required by rule do not include emissions reductions achieved under OAR 340-226-0110 and 0120.

-(e) Netting basis for a pollutant with a revised definition will be adjusted if the source is emitting the pollutant at the time of redefining and the pollutant is included in the permit's netting basis.
+(i) Netting basis for a pollutant with a revised definition will be adjusted if the source is emitting the pollutant at the time of redefining and the pollutant is included in the permit's netting basis.